Pronunciation: zoe NIS a mide

 What other drugs will affect zonisamide?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking zonisamide with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety or depression.
+Taking zonisamide with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before taking zonisamide with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety or seizures.

-Other drugs may interact with zonisamide, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect zonisamide, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all other medicines you use.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.